Governance & Board

-Governor David A. Paterson appointed him as Director of State Operations on July 8, 2008.
-In that position, he was responsible for overseeing the operation of all 78 executive branch agencies, directing the Governor’s policymaking staff of Deputy Secretaries, and advising the Governor on all state operational matters.
+Governor David A. Paterson appointed him as Director of State Operations in 2008, where he was responsible for overseeing the operation of all 78 executive branch agencies, directing the Governor’s policymaking staff of Deputy Secretaries, and advising the Governor on all state operational matters.

 Prior to this appointment, he served both Governor Eliot Spitzer and Governor David Paterson as Deputy Secretary for Health and Human Services.
 In this position, he served both Governors as their chief advisor on healthcare and human services policy.
-He oversaw the operation of 12 state agencies: Health, Mental Health, Mental Retardation and Developmental Disabilities, Alcoholism and Substance Abuse Services, Aging, Temporary and Disability Assistance, Children and Family Services, Medicaid Inspector General, Welfare Inspector General, Veteran’s Affairs, Commission on Quality Care, and the Council on Children and Families.
+He oversaw the operation of 12 state agencies including Health and Mental Health.

-For a decade (1996-2006), he served as the Executive Deputy Commissioner of the New York State Department of Health (DOH), and had COO responsibilities for the nation’s largest state health agency.
-He previously served in the DOH as Director of the Office of Health Systems Management, and the Director of the New York State AIDS Institute.
+From 1996 – 2006, he served as the Executive Deputy Commissioner of the New York State Department of Health (DOH), and had Chief Operating Officer responsibilities for the nation’s largest state health agency.
+He previously served as DOH’s Director of the Office of Health Systems Management, and the Director of the New York State AIDS Institute.